tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 **<span class="smallcaps">Appropriate authorisation MUST be applied</span>**

 Authorisation is the act of performing access control on a resource.
-Authorisation doesn’t just cover the enforcement of access controls, but also the definition of those controls.
-This includes the access rules and policies, which should define the required level of access agreeable to both provider and consuming application.
+Authorisation covers both the definition of access controls and the enforcement of those controls.
+ This includes the access
+rules and policies, which should define the required level of access agreeable to both provider and consuming application.
 The foundation of access control is a provider granting or denying a consuming